1300 088 065

 Frequently Asked Questions

-Can I use income from a second job for my home loan application?
+Can I use income from a second job, commission, or bonuses?

-What documents do I need to apply for a home loan with a new job?
+What documents do I need to provide for a new-job home loan?

-Can I still get approved if I'm in a probationary period?
+Can I get approved if I’m on probation?

 How does my credit card limit affect my borrowing power?